Florida custody family 2026

 DocHub User Ratings on G2

-1. Click ‘Get Form’ to open the Florida Custody Family form in the editor.
+1. Click ‘Get Form’ to open the Florida Custody Family document in the editor.

 2. Begin by entering your full legal name as the Petitioner at the top of the form.
-Ensure all information is accurate.
+Ensure that all information is accurate and complete.

-4. Indicate your relationship to the child(ren) by selecting whether you are a relative within the third degree or a stepparent, and provide necessary details.
+4. Indicate your relationship to the child(ren) by selecting whether you are a relative within the third degree or a stepparent.
+Provide any necessary supporting documentation.

-5. Complete the Uniform Child Custody Jurisdiction and Enforcement Act Affidavit, ensuring it is signed under oath and filed with your petition.
+5. Complete the Uniform Child Custody Jurisdiction and Enforcement Act Affidavit section, ensuring it is signed under oath and filed with your petition.

-7. Review all sections carefully before signing in front of a notary public or deputy clerk.
-Once completed, file your petition electronically if preferred.
+7. Review all sections for accuracy before signing in front of a notary public.
+Once completed, file the original with your local circuit court clerk.

 Start using our platform today to streamline your document editing and filing process for free!